-Listed are two court rulings and a Judicial Council of California regulation re: "harm" that says otherwise.
+Listed are two court rulings and a Judicial Council of California regulation re: "harm" that says yes, we have been harmed.

 1. "The first additional requirement for recovery of damages on a nuisance theory is proof that the invasion of the plaintiff's interest in the use and enjoyment of the land was substantial, i.e., that it caused the plaintiff to suffer 'substantial actual damage'.
 The Restatement recognizes the same requirement as the need for proof of 'significant harm', which it variously defines as 'harm of importance' and a 'real and appreciable innovations of the plaintiff's interests' and an invasion that is 'definitely offensive, seriously annoying or intolerable'.